Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 5. Badges & achievements

-And to anyone at the Times who stumbles across this post: leapin’ lizards!
-I hope I didn’t come across whiny or overcritical.
+To anyone at the Times who stumbles across this post: leapin’ lizards!
+I hope I didn’t come across nitpicky or overcritical.
 You build one of my favorite products in the world, and I can’t thank you enough.
-Stay healthy, stay safe.
+If you ever want to jam on growth marketing ideas, let me know.

 Are you from The New York Times?